NoviSystems/django-skeleton/README.md

     enviornment config.
 The backslashes escape the dollar signs for bash; remove them if you're copy-pasting the config into the file instead of pasting bash commands.

+    Also make sure to add any additional static directories such as your media files, if that applies to your project.
 * `nginx -t` to make sure the config passes syntax validation
 * `./manage.py collectstatic`
 * `systemctl enable nginx && systemctl start nginx`